-George L. Fields, Jr., IGI’s Director of Due Diligence and Background Matters, has more than 40 years of experience in managing and conducting complex white collar and financial investigations.
-In over 18 years with IGI, Fields has conducted cost-effective and time-sensitive international and domestic due diligence and background inquiries on behalf of corporations, banks, and hedge funds that are recruiting senior-level executives and other high-profile employees for key positions of responsibility.
+George L. Fields, Jr., an advisor for IGI, has more than 40 years of experience in managing and conducting complex white collar and financial investigations.
+In over 20 years with IGI, Fields has conducted cost-effective and time-sensitive international and domestic due diligence and background inquiries on behalf of corporations, banks, and hedge funds that are recruiting senior-level executives and other high-profile employees for key positions of responsibility.
 His background research efforts regarding client’s adversaries have included individuals involved in hostile takeovers, short sellers, renegade employees, and individuals previously associated with suspect hedge funds.

 Fields joined IGI after heading the Criminal Investigation Division for the District of Columbia’s Office of Tax and Revenue.
 In that capacity, he recruited, hired, and managed Special Agents responsible for investigations involving tax fraud, identity theft, and other violations of law impacting tax administration.
 He coordinated the Division’s investigative actions with the DC Office of Integrity and Oversight, the D.C.
 Office of the Inspector General, the DC Office of General Counsel, and the U.S. Attorney’s Office for the District of Columbia.